2020 Cadillac CT5 spy shots

 First confirmed by Cadillac President Johan de Nysschen last summer, the CT5 is a mid-size offering that will replace the ATS and CTS when it lands in showrooms in 2019.

-Sedans sales are waning so Cadillac smartly sees the need to streamline its offerings in the segment.
+Sedan sales are waning so Cadillac smartly sees the need to streamline its offerings in the segment.
 The CT5 will sit center in a new three-tier sedan lineup at Cadillac, with the full-size CT6 replacing a soon-to-be-discontinued XTS at the top and a new CT4 to round out the trio in the compact segment.

 According to our photographer, the CT5's size places it somewhere between the ATS and CTS.
 Thus the new sedan is in keeping with Cadillac's strategy to launch models that straddle the gap between potential rivals from the German brands.
 For example, the CT6 is almost the size of a BMW 7-Series but priced like a 5-Series.
 We expect the CT5 to almost rival the 5-Series in size but feature a price tag closer to that of the 3-series.